 Help with roaming and calling abroad

-No need to switch off data roaming, with our Worldwide data Bolt On you can get online as soon as you step off the plane.
+No need to switch off data roaming, with our Worldwide data bolt on to Rest of World Pass you can get online as soon as you step off the plane.

 There are two types of Rest of World Pass.
 The one that’s best for you will depend on how you want to use your phone while you’re away.

 You can text us to add your Rest Of World Pass when you need it

 You can choose to cap the number of Passes you can have, or go for unlimited:

 You’ll be charged £6 per MB, with either a standard cap (£33.34-50MB) or heavy user cap (£100-200MB.

 You can use O2 Travel while you’re in Europe, and when you move outside Europe you can automatically start using your Rest Of World Pass, as long as you’ve added it to your tariff.

 If your phone is turned on when you arrive overseas, we’ll send you a text which will either confirm the Worldwide data Bolt On you've already set up, or offer you the chance to get one.

 Both Rest of World Passes now support tethering so you can use it to get your laptop or tablet online.

 We’ll send you an alert when 80% of your bundle has been used.

 We’ll send you another when 95% has been used and a final alert when you’ve used all your data.

 Your Rest Of Pass will automatically renew, either when you reach your data allowance or when the time expires.

 We’ll send you a message to let you know you’ve used 100% of your data.
 If you continue to use data, you’ll be charged for a new Pass and everything starts again.

 You can still use any remaining data allowance if you travel from one country to another within the Rest Of World Pass countries.

 For instance, if you drive from the USA to Mexico, the same Pass you bought in the USA will keep you connected to the internet when you’re in Mexico.
 Or Russia.
 Or China.